 |Maybe they should call it semi-permanent?|

 I wasn't that concerned about using the Bic markers.
-I used these markers to mimic the leaves and branches appliques from the chuppah.
+I used these markers to mimic the leaves and branch appliques from the chuppah.
 I wasn't planning on wetting it.
 But I wetted a sample anyway.
 I did not try setting it with a hot iron.

 But, I wanted to use a washable marker to mark the letters for the embroidery along the top of the block.
 Those colored lines would need to wash out.
 Speaking of Crayola, would their washable markers work?
 I have used them in the past, but Test, Test, Test.